Vyral/sandy-eagon-blog/_posts/2017-10-30-how-you-can-be-a-hero-around-the-holiday-dinner-table.md

 It doesn’t always mean that it’s going to be peaches and cream or that I’m going to be sitting around eating pizza with them on a Seahawks game day.
 However, I can keep this transaction professional and still make them feel good since we were able to get their house sold.

 The first way you can be a hero is to tell your friend or relative, “You should talk to Sandy.
-She has helped a lot of people over the last 14 years and she has &nbsp;great ideas to help you.”
+She has helped a lot of people over the last 14 years and she has  great ideas to help you.”

 The second is to tell them, “I’m going to have Sandy call you.
 Sandy has helped so many people in our area over the last 14 years.
 She is an expert and a resource.
 She’s patient and she will help you get through this process and get your next home.”